 1. Korčula Old Town is stunning

-Off the mainland’s Pelješac peninsula, and no more than a 2-hour drive and 15-minute ferry ride from the busy Dubrovnik, the Croatian island of Korčula welcomes visitors looking for great landscapes and local delicacies in the Adriatic Sea.
+Off the mainland’s Pelješac peninsula, and no more than a 2-hour drive and 15-minute ferry ride from the busy Dubrovnik to Korcula, the Croatian island of Korčula welcomes visitors looking for great landscapes and local delicacies in the Adriatic Sea.

 Most of the ferries leave locals and tourists at the town of Korčula’s port.
 This small city is well-known for its Medieval towers and fortifying walls next to its harbor.
 But there is more.
 Set half a day aside and get ready to explore its historical streets and alleys, full of legends and stories.
 Once there, do not forget to check the following highlights: